Aguanish, Quebec

-Aguanish is a municipality and village in the Côte-Nord region of the province of Quebec in Canada.
+Aguanish is a municipality located in Côte-Nord region on the banks of the Aguanish River, on the north shore of Jacques Cartier Strait, in the Gulf of St. Lawrence, in Minganie Regional County Municipality, Quebec, Canada.

-In addition to Aguanish itself, the municipality also includes the community of L'Île-Michon, 3.5 km to the east along Route 138.
-Economic activity primarily centers on crab and salmon fishing.
+In addition to Aguanish itself, the municipality includes the hamlet of L'Île-Michon, 3.5 km to the east.

+Aguanish has barely 300 inhabitants, the Aguanishoises and Aguanishois live in one of the smallest municipalities in Quebec.

+Toponymy

-The place is named after the Goynish or Aguanus River, that flows through and drains into the Gulf of Saint Lawrence right at the village.
-This word of Innu origin came from aguanus, in turn from akwanich, from the roots akwan (shelter) and ich (small).
+Aguanish is named after the Goynish or Aguanish River (formerly Aguanus River), that flows through the village and drains into the Strait of Jacques Cartier of the Gulf of St. Lawrence.
+The word, of Innu origin, came from aguanus, in turn from akwanich, from the roots akwan (shelter) and ich (small).
 It has undergone many different spellings, including: Goines (17th century); Guanis, Goinis (1744 map by Bellin); Goynish (1776 map by Carver); Agwanus, Aguanus or Agouanus (maps of the 19th century).

 History

+The main prehistoric cultures, called "archaic," were based on three sets of groups coming from the southwest, from as far away as the Great Lakes via the St. Lawrence River, those coming from the great plateaus of the interior and James Bay, and those from Newfoundland, Nova Scotia and New England.

+From the 14th to the 17th century, the presence of Europeans in the regions of the North Shore and the Gulf of St. Lawrence began with the periodic visits of the Basques and Breton fishermen.

-For a few years in the 1830s, the Hudson's Bay Company operated the Nabisipi trading post at the mouth of the Nabisipi River (just west of the current town site).
+In 1831, the Hudson's Bay Company opened the Nabisipi trading post (also spelled Nabaysepie, Nabaysippi, or Nabaysipieat) at the mouth of the Nabisipi River (just west of the current town site).
+After a brief closure, it was reopened in 1832, and operated until circa 1860.

 The first European inhabitants, fishermen from the Magdalen Islands, settled in the area circa 1849.
 They were joined in 1875 by people from Kégashka (today Kegaska) and from Nabisipi River.
+Until the advent of World War II (1939-1945) the growth of the population occurred in concert with the development of the pulp and paper industry.

 The place was incorporated as a municipality in 1957.

+L'Île Michon

+The hamlet of L'Île Michon is located opposite the island of the same name, 700 m from the coast and 3.5 km downstream from Aguanish, on the coast of the Jacques Cartier Strait, in the Gulf of St. Lawrence.

+According to certains sources, Île-Michon was founded by Jean Michon, a craftsman who landed on the island opposite the village to build fishing boats.